 10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

-La Paz isn't a city that eases you in gently.
-Your flight lands at El Alto airport — 4,061 meters above sea level — and the moment you step onto the tarmac, your lungs inform you that oxygen is now a luxury item.
-The taxi descends into a canyon so deep and so packed with buildings that the city looks like someone tipped a box of LEGO into a geological crack.
+La Paz doesn't ease you in gently.
+Your flight lands at El Alto airport — 4,061 meters above sea level — and the moment you step onto the tarmac, your lungs make it clear that oxygen has become a luxury item.
+The taxi descends into a canyon so deep and so densely packed with buildings that the city looks like someone tipped a box of LEGO into a geological crack.

 1. Ride the Entire Mi Teleferico Network